-Ensuring pets have the highest quality of life and also the most comfortable final moments is the highest reward for Paul.
+Dr Paul sometimes gets asked why as a vet and animal lover he chooses to specialise in euthanasia.
+While getting animals better is the whole reason vets like Paul because vets in the first place, ill health and death are inevitable.
+Ensuring pets have the highest quality of life and the most comfortable final moments is highly rewarding to Paul.
 It’s not only important for the pets Paul cares for, but also their loving owners.

 The stages of putting your cat to sleep are globally acknowledged as the gold standard.
 The 3 stage technique ensures your cat remains completely calm and anxiety free, as well as providing you the time to say you goodbyes.

-During the 5-10 minutes it takes for your cat to drift off to sleep you can say your final goodbyes.
+During the 5-10 minutes it takes for your cat to drift off to sleep you can continue to say your final goodbyes.

-Another small and simple intervention.
-This induces a deep anaesthesia designed to ,ean there is absolutely no knowledge of the last injection.
+Another small injection is made which your cat will not feel.
+This injection induces a deep anaesthesia so there is zero knowledge of the last injection.

-When you are ready, we give the final injection.
-Your cat is totally asleep prior to this injection and so has no feeling or knowledge of it.
+When you are ready, the final injection is made.
+Your cat is totally asleep prior to this injection and has no knowledge or feeling of anything that is done.